mapbender/coordinates-utility/README.md

 # Deprecated

 This repository is deprecated.
-Its functionality will be integrated into the [mapbender core repository](https://github.com/mapbender/mapbender/) in version 4.0 and the code has already been ported to the [develop branch](https://github.com/mapbender/mapbender/blob/develop/src/Mapbender/CoreBundle/Element/CoordinatesUtility.php).
+Its functionality was integrated into the [mapbender core repository](https://github.com/mapbender/mapbender/) in version 4.0.
 Propose any changes there.

 ---